-Project 1: Independent Civic Action Project- Census 2020 Estimated Time 10 hours Caregiver Support Option Household member interviews Materials Needed Notebook or journal, pen or pencil Question to Explore How will you make sure everyone is counted in the 2020 census?
+Project 1: Indepe ndent Civic Action Project-Census 2020 Estimated Time 10 hours Caregiver Support Option Household member interviews Materials Needed Notebook or journal Question to Explore How will you make sure everyone is counted in the 2020 census?
 Student Directions This guide is designed to help you engage in an independent civic action project, and follows the CPS Informed Action Framework.
-You will understand, investigate, reflect, and act to answer the question, "How will you make sure everyone is counted in the 2020 census?"
+During this project, you will understand, investigate, reflect, and act to answer the question, "How will you make sure everyone is counted in the 2020 census?"